mascardoso/node-express-react-gulp/README.md

-# node-express-react-webpack
+# node-express-react-gulp
-Proof of Concept for a relative small isomorphic app with Node, Express, React and Webpack
+Proof of Concept for a relative small isomorphic app with Node, Express, React and Gulp

 ## To install:

-> npm install -g webpack
+> npm install -g gulp

 > npm install

-> webpack
+> gulp build

-> node server
+> gulp start